-TURSA collects certain personal information about you, such as your name, address, telephone number, date of birth and employment status.
+In the course of delivering our employment, training and assessment services, TURSA collects certain personal information about you, such as your name, address, telephone number, date of birth and employment status etc. This happens when you are referred to us by government departments or agencies, or when you request to use our services.